ibm-cloud-docs/EventStreams/schema_registry.md

 ## Using the Schema Registry with tools that use the Confluent registry API
 {: #using_schema_registry_confluent}

 The Schema Registry supports a subset of the API provided by version 7.2 of the Confluent Schema Registry.
-This is intended to provide limited compatibility with tooling that has been designed to work with the Confluent Schema Registry.
+This is intended to provide limited compatibility with tooling that was designed to work with the Confluent Schema Registry.
 Only the HTTP REST endpoint with the following paths are implemented:

 * compatibility
 * config